Home > Analyses > Consumer Defensive > Unilever PLC

 Stock Price Action Analysis

-The weekly stock chart below illustrates Unilever PLC’s price movements over the past 12 months, highlighting key trend shifts and volatility:
+The weekly stock chart captures Unilever PLC’s price movements over the past 12 months, revealing key support and resistance levels:

 stock price